 But if there was one aspect about my physical experience that I did not particularly like, it was my nose.
-Like many first-generation Americans living in the “diaspora,” I felt that some of my features, especially my nose, were disproportionately large in comparison to most people and thus often felt uncomfortable in intimate one-on-one setting where the obviousness of my prominent feature could not be denied.
+Like many first-generation Americans living in the diaspora, I felt that some of my features, especially my nose, were disproportionately large in comparison to most people, and thus often felt uncomfortable in intimate one-on-one setting where the obviousness of my prominent feature could not be denied.
 I recall studying the writings of Malcolm X who sharply rebuked members of the black community for the self-disgust and embarrassment that many experienced on account of their distinctly African features.
 He talked about the importance of self-acceptance before any genuine social change could be affected in black communities.
-Slowly, I found that my features began to “balance-out” after which I became quite pleased with the way I looked.
-Today I regard my darker skin and “aquiline” nose as something to celebrate and ironically embrace my ethnic features as a source of pride and distinctiveness.
+Slowly, I found that my features began to “balance out” after which I became quite pleased with the way I looked.
+Today I regard my olive skin and nose as something to celebrate and ironically embrace my ethnic features as a source of pride and distinctiveness.

 That would be my personal story, but would still leave unanswered the question, why did I become so preoccupied with the idea of physical beauty, especially given my unremarkable childhood?
 I believe my reserved nature as well as my father’s example had something to do with it.